hacdias/hacdias.com/content/posts/2025/12/01/recently/index.md

 ---
-title: "Recently in November '25"
+title: Recently in November '25
 date: 2025-12-01T16:01:47+01:00
-thumbnail: "image:2025-12-01-recently"
 categories:
   - writings
 tags:
   - now
   - health
   - life
+thumbnail: image:2025-12-01-recently
 ---

 November is now behind us, and there's only one month left in 2025.
 This year has been going by much faster than I first anticipated, and it has been full of things happening - should I call them events?
 Maybe that's what adult life is all about, but, for now, let's focus on the past month.